 Safety in Danger

-When I first read about this concept in Wired several months ago, I had a hard time wrapping my brain around the notion that one could make roads safer by making them appear to be less safe.
+When I first read about this concept in Wired years ago, I had a hard time wrapping my brain around the notion that one could make roads safer by making them appear to be less safe.
 But the idea isn’t new, and it isn’t just some crazy theory.
 Since at least the 1970s, towns in the Netherlands and elsewhere in Europe have been successfully modifying their roads and sidewalks to conform to this new model of traffic management, and in more recent years, the idea has begun to take hold in more and more North American cities too.
 Some early Dutch woonerven employed signs, speed bumps, and obstacles (such as benches or large planters) to force cars to slow down, and though that worked, drivers found these measures annoying.
 Modern versions of the concept follow a “less is more” principle that respects all users of a street and encourages (positive) interaction between motorists and pedestrians.

 When a car approaches an intersection with no crosswalks, signs, or other indications of where exactly to go, its driver becomes confused—and slows down in order to figure it out.
 When a street or intersection is designed in an intentionally ambiguous manner, drivers automatically look for cues in the faces of people standing, cycling, or sitting nearby.
 This eye contact enables all the road’s users to negotiate their turns and positions in the flow of traffic.
 It replaces strict rules and separation with psychology—and it works.
 In many of the cities where living streets have been developed, fatalities and serious injuries from traffic accidents have decreased dramatically.